Wildlife Medicine Internship:

-SWCC is pleased to offer the opportunity for interns to gain experience in wildlife care.
-Interns will learn about animal husbandry, nutrition, and enrichment by participating in daily activities alongside SWCC staff members.
+SWCC is pleased to offer the opportunity for interns to gain experience in wildlife medicine.
+Interns will learn about preventive and emergency medicine, wildlife handling, and triage methods by participating in daily activities alongside the veterinary staff and volunteers.
 This is an unpaid internship opportunity.
-Daily activities that interns will assist with include cleaning exhibits, exhibit spaces and buildings; food and enrichment preparation and delivery; laundry and restocking of supplies; evaluation of animal behavior for release.
+Daily activities that interns will assist with include cleaning enclosures; diet protocols; laundry and restocking of medicine and supplies; vaccine, trauma and disease management; and evaluation of animal behavior for release.
 Interns will be expected to develop or select a project to complete during their internship, and make a short presentation of project to staff at the conclusion of their session.

 Term of Appointment:

 Internships are offered for spring, summer and fall sessions.
 Interns should be able to devote 28 hours per week (4 days at 7 hours per day) during the session.
 Each session lasts approximately 3 ½ months.
 Exact dates are flexible and will be negotiated upon acceptance.

 Spring session is January – April.
 Applications accepted until 31 October.

 Summer session is May – August.
 Applications accepted until 28 February.

 Fall session is September – December.
 Applications accepted until 30 June.

 Must be at least a sophomore in college.